 Cars complying with BARC/CTCRC Classic and Historic Touring Car regulations will have their class determined by actual capacity.

 The responsibility to prove eligibility is always that of the Competitor.
-For clarification of a Competitor refer to the Motorsport UK Yearbook section B. Nomenclature & Definitions.
+For clarification of a Competitor refer to NCR Chapter 1 Appendix 1.
+Definitions & Nomenclature.

 Proof of a vehicles’ eligibility may be substantiated by production of a Historic Technical Passport (HTP), or Homologation papers stamped by the ASN.
 These documents, where issued, for that vehicle and these must be available for inspection when required.